2022 New Year FAQ: WebPT EMR

 EMR + Therabill

-Yes, you need to remove the Therapy Cap amount for 2021 both in the EMR and on the insurance card in Therabill, if added.
-Open the client’s Medicare insurance card, and in the Advanced Information section you can update the amount.
+Yes, you need to remove the Therapy Cap amount for 2021 in the EMR.
+If you added the Therapy Cap on the insurance card in Therabill, open the client’s Medicare insurance card, and remove or change the amount in the Advanced Information section.

 Do I need to add in the deductible for Medicare?